-- Next, we’ll make sure everybody understands where the Wet Paint is: caution tape across affected aisles, temporary barrier walls as needed.
+- Next, clear communication: caution tape, temporary barrier walls as needed.
 Because nobody wants Pacer White on their blue sweater.

 - Your office, your noise – you don’t need painter noise, too.
-We don’t allow radios, and no headphones.
-There’s no banging and clanging – just well-planned painting until the job is finished.
+There’s no radios, no banging and clanging – just well-planned painting.
 And then we leave.
 No Drips, No Drama.

-- Whether high-end graphics monitors or mission-critical cabling routed under desks, you don’t want service contractors messing with your stuff.
-We’ll cover everything with the appropriate material (light plastic over that graphics monitor, not a cruddy drop cloth) and be sure to steer clear of anything that’s plugged in.
+- Servers, monitors, cabling – We’ll cover everything with the appropriate material (light plastic over that graphics monitor, not a cruddy drop cloth) and be sure to steer clear of anything that’s plugged in.